Euclid Quick Data Release (Q1). Searching for giant gravitational arcs in galaxy clusters with mask region-based convolutional neural networks: Introduction

 Traditionally, visual inspection has been the primary method for confirming lens candidates, typically following an initial pre-selection based on spectroscopic, photometric, or morphological criteria~\citep[e.g.][]{lefevre1988, jackson2008, sygnet2010, pawase2014, Q1-SP057}.
 However, current and next-generation astronomical surveys, such as \Euclid~\citep{EuclidSkyOverview}, the \emph{Nancy Grace Roman} Space Telescope~\citep{green2012}, and the \emph{Vera Rubin} Observatory Legacy Survey of Space and Time~\citep[][]{LSST2019}, are expected to produce unprecedented volumes of imaging data over the coming decade.
 For example, \Euclid alone is predicted to yield approximately $10^5$ galaxy-galaxy SL events~\citep{collett2015, AcevedoBarroso24, Q1-SP048}, as well as around $5000$ strongly lensing clusters~\citep{Q1-SP057} out of the $>10^5$ galaxy clusters up to $z=2$ it is expected to detect~\citep{Adam-EP3}.

 The visual inspection of \Euclid Q1~\citep{Q1cite} cluster lens candidates carried out in~\citet{Q1-SP057} involved the coordinated effort of around $40$ expert astronomers to assess approximately $1300$ candidate clusters within large $4' \times 4'$ cutouts.
 This task required several weeks of distributed work, underscoring the resource-intensive nature of such visual inspection.
 While effective, this approach is not sustainable for future data releases, which will contain orders of magnitude more data; our goal with this work is precisely to address this challenge.
 This underscores the need for more efficient, scalable, and automated approaches to analyse the vast amounts of data produced by these surveys.
 In the last decade, several alternative methods have been developed for detecting SL events, particularly on galaxy-scale.
 These methods range from semi-automated algorithms designed to detect arc and ring-like structures~\citep[e.g.][]{more2012, gavazzi2014, sonnenfeld2018} to crowd-sourced science initiatives~\citep[e.g.][]{marshall2016, sonnenfeld2020}.
+Several arc-finding algorithms proposed in the literature identify gravitational arcs by detecting elongated structures in the surface brightness distribution, for example by correlating local ellipticities across overlapping image cells~\citep{seidel2007}, or by segmenting objects using local intensity gradients and applying selection criteria based on elongation (e.g.~length-to-width ratio) and morphological properties~\citep{xu2016}.
 Within this framework, machine learning (ML) and deep learning (DL) techniques have emerged as the most promising tools for identifying SL events~\citep[e.g.][]{metcalf2019}.

 Astronomy has benefited from applying ML and DL to both simulated and real survey data.
 These applications include, for instance, star detection~\citep{he2023}, quasar and galaxy classification~\citep{bailerjones2019, clarke2020}, photometric redshift estimation~\citep{disanto2018, schuldt2021}, cluster member classification~\citep{angora2020}, optimisation of stochastic models for the generation of gamma-ray burst light curves~\citep{bazzanini2024}; for an in-depth review we refer to~\citet{huertascompany2023}.
 Due to their efficiency and high performance in image pattern recognition, supervised DL techniques, particularly convolutional neural networks~\citep[CNNs;][]{lecun1998, lecun2015}, are becoming increasingly crucial for analysing astrophysical data sets.
 CNNs indeed have emerged as a powerful tool for identifying SL systems in imaging surveys~\citep[e.g.][]{petrillo2017, canameras2020, huang2020, jia2023, angora2023, Q1-SP048}.
 Once trained, these networks can process single images in a fraction of a second.